ihasTaco/RP-Discord-Server-Status/README.md

 Currently the bot will just create a new message, I want to just edit the last message sent by the bot.

 # How to use this
+I am not providing hosting!
+So you will need to, <a href="https://discordpy.readthedocs.io/en/stable/discord.html">Set up</a> a <a href="https://discord.com/developers/applications">Bot Application on Discord</a> and make sure you have MESSAGE CONTENT INTENT enabled under bots

 This bot is using:<br>
 <a href="https://github.com/Yepoleb/python-a2s">python-a2s</a> - pip3 install python-a2s<br>
 <a href="https://mariadb.com/resources/blog/how-to-connect-python-programs-to-mariadb/">mariaDB</a> - pip3 install mariadb

 All information is held in a localhost database (you can edit the database ip, port, username, password in the script, will probably make this a global variable at some point), so all you really need to do is add the correct information into the database and run the script with `python bot.py` and your done!

+If you use anything in my script, give me credit i guess, i don't care...